uccross/uccross.github.io/projects.md

 <img src="woman-draw-a-light-bulb-in-white-board-3758105.jpg" alt="Woman draw a light bulb in white board" style="zoom:25%;" />

-This is a list of project ideas that can be developed into class, senior, or masters projects.
-Anyone is welcome to add project ideas (via pull requests at this page's [repository](https://github.com/uccross/uccross.github.io)).
-The only condition for being listed here: the software created by each project must be released as free and open source under a license that is both approved by the [Open Source Initiative](https://opensource.org/) and recognized as free by the [Free Software Foundation](https://www.fsf.org/).
+This is a list of project ideas that can be developed into class, senior, or summer projects.

-If you are interested in any of these projects, please contact their mentors.
+If you are interested in any of these projects, please [read this](https://uccross.github.io/getinvolved) on how to get involved.

 If you have any questions, please visit our Gitter channel: [![Join the chat at https://gitter.im/uccross/gsoc](https://badges.gitter.im/uccross/gsoc.svg)](https://gitter.im/uccross/gsoc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)